anastasiababash/anastasiababash.github.io/about.md

 layout: page
 ---

 <p>I am a Junior Research Fellow and a Ph.D. candidate in the School of Theology and Religious Studies at the University of Tartu, Estonia.
-I plan to receive my Ph.D. in 2024.</p>
+I plan to defend my Ph.D. in 2024.</p>

 <p>My Ph.D. thesis is focused on philosophical and religious views on cybersex, as well as the ethics behind it.
 Broadly, I am interested in how modern technology has changed how we love, have sex, and build relationships.
 I am also interested in feminism and political philosophy.</p>